- Before You Book

 How and when should I arrive to Port of Miami?

-- Star Trek: The Cruise IV embarks from the Port of Miami on Sunday, March 1, 2020 at 5:00PM EST. All guests must be onboard no later than 4:00PM EST for a mandatory safety drill.
-Boarding the day of the cruise typically begins by noon.
+- Star Trek: The Cruise IV embarks from the Port of Miami on Sunday, March 1, 2020 at 4:00PM EST. All guests must be onboard no later than 2:30PM EST for a mandatory safety drill.
+Boarding the day of the cruise typically begins around 11:00AM EST.

 If I’m flying when should I schedule my flights?